zoogen/zoo/language.md

 Commas are used for repetition.

-    x, y = int  // x and y are both int z = int, 1  // z is both int and 1
+    x, y = Integer  // x and y are both int z = Integer, 1  // z is both int and 1

 It may seem strange that you can do `i = Integer, 1`, where you define `i` as both a "type" `Integer` and an "instance" `1` of that type.